 - Treatment for long-term diseases, like diabetes and asthma

 Plans differ by the services they provide.
 For instance, one plan may cover more or different prescription drugs than another.
 Only some plans may include bariatric surgery.
 And not all plans will cover in vitro fertilization.
+Plans also likely have different doctors and hospitals within their networks.
+Even within a “metal" tier, some plans may have lower premiums but charge higher cost-sharing for the individual services.
+There can be variation among the plans on cost-sharing as long as on average they provide the required coverage.

 In a Marketplace, How Many Health Plan Choices Will I Have for Each Level of Coverage -- Bronze Through Platinum?